In Person MCAT® Prep Course

 How long should I study for the MCAT?

 The average amount of time pre-med students spend studying for the MCAT is 240 hours across 4 months.
+That said, we know you want to score better than average, so we recommend closer to 300–350 total hours of study.
 Of course, this can vary person-to-person, so there’s no one number that is right for everybody preparing for the MCAT.
 By spreading your MCAT studies across 6 months, you will give yourself the best chance of meeting your MCAT score goal.
 If you are going to spend less time preparing for the MCAT, like 3 months, while you can prepare sufficiently in that time, your prep schedule will likely be more demanding than if extended over more time.
 The same can be said if you are studying across just 1 month or 2 months, although at that point, you may be spreading yourself quite thin.

 Where can I take my MCAT test?